kikongwe/candidate-test/README.md

 # Candidate Test: Debugging
 The following files are gathered create a button and send the user to our site: http://truenorthinc.com

-But it does not work initially as planned and needs a few enahnacements
+But it does not work initially as planned and needs a few enhancements

 ## Overview
 1. Fork Repo